 We have a propane tank refilling station ashore, located in the pub parking lot, along with the trash containers.
 Behind the pub building, we have a commercial double-load capacity washing machine and gas dryer for laundry, as well as showers and separate toilet/sink facilities.
 Laundry and showers are coin-operated.
 Change is available from the pub or store.

 For those with their own cellular phones, there is a cell phone antenna and booster in the pub that will cover the pub and outside deck area, but not the docks.
 Our WI-FI has several nodes to cover the entire marina area, and is available at no cost to moorage guests.
 Access codes are available from the dock attendant or in the pub.

-There is a cash machine located in the liquor store, which accepts bank-cards with the INTERAC logo, but doesn’t currently accept credit cards.
+There is an ATM cash machine located in the liquor store, which accepts bank-cards with the INTERAC logo, but doesn’t currently accept credit cards.

 The liquor store is located at the north end of the pub.
 It is a separate facility, and all beverages containing alcohol are only sold from the liquor store, including beers, wines etc.

 The convenience store is located behind the liquor store and includes the Post Office.

 VHF Channel Details

 As with most marinas in the Pacific Northwest, we monitor VHF channel 66a.
 Voice callsign is “Thetis Island Marina”.